basmaashouur/AI-Notes/README.md

 ### RAG
-- Advanced Techniques, retrieval-augmented generation and how it can enhance LLMs' performance.
+- Advanced Techniques, retrieval-augmented generation, and how it can enhance LLMs' performance.
 - Summary: RAG combines information retrieval with language generation to enhance the quality and accuracy of generated text by retrieving relevant information from external sources.
 - Relation: It is a technique that can be used to improve the performance of LLMs by integrating them with information retrieval systems.